 States Registered Apprenticeship Scheme

-Many hundreds of islanders have successfully trained for rewarding careers through the States Apprenticeship Scheme.
-The Scheme has been in existence for almost 60 years now and with an annual enrolment of over 70 new apprentices per year and with a registration of over 500 employers, the Scheme is still as an essential stepping stone for starting out in the industries it serves.
+Thousands of islanders have successfully trained for rewarding careers through the States Registered Apprenticeship Scheme.
+The scheme has been in existence for almost 70 years and with an annual enrolment of over 70 new apprentices and with over 500 registered employers, the scheme is integral in providing training opportunities for new employees to become skilled tradespeople.

 Apprenticeships currently running at Guernsey College:

 – Plumbing & Heating – Welding & Fabrication

 – Hairdressing – Electronics (Central Sussex College)